MiSTer-devel/MultiComp_MiSTer/README.md

 ### System Stability

-- 6809 Basic has known reset issues (inherited from original design)
+- 6809 Basic had known reset issues (inherited from original design) the core was actually being reset but only a warm reset, now it supports a cold or warm reset with a prompt
 - If system becomes unresponsive:
   - Use OSD Reset function
   - Try power cycling the MiSTer
   - Verify correct CPU-ROM selection for your intended use

 ### Known Limitations